 Skip to main content

-Each assistant has its own detailed interface, which is divided into several thematic subsections.
-These allow users to manage configuration, analyze performance, respond to feedback, or track change history in a clear manner.
+Each agent has its own detailed interface, which is divided into several thematic subsections.
+These allow users to manage configuration clearly, analyze performance, respond to feedback, or track change history.

-Below you will find a description of the individual tabs of the assistant detail according to the current application layout (Overview, Configuration, Interface, Prompts, Analysis, Evolution, Conversations, Feedback, History).
+Below you will find a description of the individual tabs of the agent detail according to the current form of the application (Overview, Configuration, Interface, Prompts, Analysis, Evolution, Conversations, Feedback, History).

 Overview

-The Overview tab represents a central panel that summarizes key information about the assistant on a single screen.
-Here, users will find basic metrics on how often the assistant is used, what data it has connected, how much feedback it has received, and its current evolutionary state.
+The Overview tab represents a central panel that summarizes key information about the agent on a single screen.
+Here, users can find basic metrics about how often the agent is used, what data it has connected, how much feedback it has received, and its current evolutionary state.

-This overview allows for a quick assessment of how the assistant is functioning, what feedback it is receiving, and who is using it most frequently, without the need to navigate to individual detailed tabs.
-It is an ideal starting point for an immediate assessment of the health and usage of each assistant.
+This overview allows for a quick assessment of how the agent is functioning, what feedback it is receiving, and who is using it most frequently, without the need to navigate to individual detailed tabs.
+It is an ideal starting point for an immediate assessment of the health and utilization of each agent.

 • Cards: Name (model, connection, description), Development, Feedback, Conversations (last 30 days), and User Conversations (Top 5).

-• Serves for a quick check of the assistant's status; "View More" links lead to details.
+• Serves for a quick check of the agent's status; the "View More" links lead to details.
+Agent Overview

 Configuration

-The Configuration tab is used for the detailed setup of the assistant - that is, its technical configuration, default behavior, and integration with other platform features.
-This section allows for precise definition of how the assistant should behave, what data it works with, what model it uses, and what tools it has available.
+The Configuration tab is used for detailed settings of the agent - that is, its technical configuration, default behavior, and integration with other platform features.
+This section allows for precise definition of how the agent should behave, what data it works with, what model it uses, and what tools are available.

-Users set basic information about the assistant here, including its name, instruction description, system messages, and the model to be used (e.g., GPT-4o).
-Access to data is also defined here - either global access to all sources or limited access to selected datasets.
+Users set basic information about the agent here, including the name, description of instructions, system messages, and the model to be used (e.g., GPT-4o).
+Access to data is also defined here - either a global connection to all sources or limited access to selected datasets.

-In this section, it is also possible to connect the assistant to tools that it can actively use - for example, for connecting to a calendar, API, or other systems.
-The entire configuration is designed to allow the assistant to be quickly launched and also modified or versioned at any time.
+In this section, it is also possible to connect the agent to tools that it can actively use - for example, for connecting to a calendar, API, or other systems.
+The entire configuration is designed to enable the agent to be quickly launched, as well as modified or versioned at any time.

-• Name: the name of the assistant displayed in overviews, searches, and in the list of assistants.
+• Name: the name of the agent displayed in overviews, searches, and the agent list.

-• Description: a brief description of the assistant's purpose; helps with orientation within the team.
+• Description: a brief description of the agent's purpose; helps with orientation in the team.

-• Chatbot Tool: choice of provider/connection (Assistant Connection), which makes available models accessible.
+• AI Connection: choice of provider/connection, according to which available models will be made accessible.

-• Model Name: specific model from the selected provider.
+• Model Name: specific model at the selected provider.

-• Data connection: connection to data collections from the Data Collections section; determines what knowledge the assistant can work with.
+• Data connection: connection to data collections from the Data Collections section; determines what knowledge the agent can work with.

-• Access: visibility and team settings; Organization = everyone in the organization, Shared = selected users/teams, Private = only you.
+• Access: visibility and team settings; Organization = everyone in the organization, Shared = selected teams, Private = only you.

-• Preview: preview of the assistant's icon in the list.
+• Preview: preview of the agent's icon in the list.

 • Change icon: selection of a custom icon.